shopware/shopware/src/Docs/_new/4-how-to/250-extending-storefront-block.md

 ### Setting up your view directory

-First of all you need to register your plugin's own view path, which basically represents a path in which the Shopware platform is looking for template-files.
+First of all you need to register your plugin's own view path, which basically represents a path in which Shopware 6 is looking for template-files.
-By default, the Shopware platform is looking for a directory called `views` in your plugin's `Resources` directory, so the path could look like this: `<plugin root>/src/Resources/views`
+By default, Shopware 6 is looking for a directory called `views` in your plugin's `Resources` directory, so the path could look like this: `<plugin root>/src/Resources/views`

 If you're unhappy with this default path, you can override it in your plugin's base class using the [getViewPaths](./../2-internals/4-plugins/020-plugin-base-class.md) method.